 Grass-fed lamb has been shown to give you significant nutritional benefits over other meats.
 It contains more Omega-3 fatty acids, B6, B12, and folate, plus heart-healthy Conjugated Linoleic Acid (CLA), selenium and zinc than all other meats.
 Moreover, 40% of the fat in grass-fed lamb has been found to be mono-unsaturated fat – the same good fat as in olive oil.
 Grass-fed lamb is a lean protein source.
 It’s about the healthiest meat you can choose.
 For more on the nutritional advantages of lamb, please visit this page on the world’s healthiest foods from the non-profit George Mateljan Foundation.

-Our previous processor, Black Earth Meats, was forced to close in July 2014.
-Since then we have used The Butcher Shop in Fennimore, Wisconsin, a state-inspected facility.
-We’ve been very happy with the service of Josh and his staff, especially the gentle handling of the animals.
+The top priorities for us when choosing a processor are that the animals are handled humanely and with respect, and that the butcher provides excellent customer service.
+We use The Butcher Shop in Fennimore, Wisconsin, a state-inspected facility.
+We’ve been very happy with the service of Josh and his staff.
 We think you’ll be happy with their work too.

 Here’s how to purchase a whole or half lamb from our farm.
-Lambs are processed starting in late October or early November, continuing until all have reached market weight, usually in February.
+Lambs are typically processed starting in the beginning of November, continuing until all have reached market weight, usually in February.

-1. You contact us and let us know whether you’d like a whole or half lamb, and give us your name, email address, and phone number.
-We’ll let you know about our upcoming processing dates, so you’ll have a good idea of when to expect your lamb.
+1. You contact us and let us know whether you’d like a whole or half lamb, and give us your name, email address, and (optional) phone number.
+We’ll let you know about the approximate wait time, so you’ll have a general idea of when to expect your lamb.
 We’ll ask you to fill out the cutting request form for how you’d like the cuts prepared.

 2. You should provide the cutting request form to us before market day, so we can give it to the butcher when we deliver the lambs.
 We will confirm your instructions by email so you’ll know that we received them.
 If we do not receive your cutting form in time, you will receive a set of standard cuts.
 This includes at least one roast plus steaks, chops, and ground lamb.